3k1m/cpp/code_plagiarism/detector/README.md

 ### -tX

-This stem specifies the fractional threshold X at which and above similar document sequence/subsequence results are printed/stored.
+This flag specifies the fractional threshold X at which and above similar document sequence/subsequence results are printed/stored.
 For example

 > ./detector -t0.5